Recently, we announced what’s coming to Tortuga in 2019, including a 35L version of the Setout Backpack and the 45L Setout Backpack in navy and black.

 Want in on this?

-Sign up for the wait list to be the first to know when we launch the Setout Backpack in recycled polyester.
+Sign up for the wait list to be the first to know when we launch the Women's Setout Backpack.